Morse High School opening outdoor learning space

 The American Rescue Plan funds of around $90,000 paid for the outdoor amphitheater, seating, walkways, materials used by the carpentry students, electrical wiring, and a heating system from the Bath Tech residential electrical program along with the help of heating and cooling technician contractor Alex Crosby.

-The stage, which Bath Tech carpentry students are still building, is planned to host concerts for the school’s rock and roll ensemble and a theater program for smaller outdoor performances.
+The stage, which Bath Tech carpentry students are building, is expected to host concerts for the school’s rock ‘n’ roll ensemble and a theater program for smaller outdoor performances.
 Another possibility is a movie screen put out on the performance stage for outdoor movie events for fundraising in the future.

 Another piece of outdoor learning is a raised bed garden for pollinators for a planned alumni garden.
 Morse High School will take out the 9th-grade class for Community Service Day on Oct.
 12 to help plant the new garden under the direction of Carolyn Nichols, the science department chairperson and biology teacher, and Amber McGowen, the school counselor.